atsipenyuk/stan_pwa/src/README.md

 src
 ===

-This directory contains the file 'model.hpp' (or the link to it).
-This is the core file provided to Stan; all functions describing the PWA (such as amplitude_vector, f_model, norm, etc.) either
+You must add the link to the file 'model.hpp' to this folder.
+This file is the core file provided to Stan; all functions describing the PWA (such as amplitude_vector, f_model, norm, etc.) either
  - must be defined in 'model.hpp' or